Advertiser Disclosure

 Investment fees are not the be-all and end-all of investing.
 However, they are very important, especially when you realize that active mutual fund managers rarely live up to their hype, and the investment returns that matter to you, in the long run, are ‘net’ of fees.

-Canada’s most popular online wealth manager, Wealthsimple Invest, is offering our readers a cash bonus when they open an account.
+One of Canada’s most popular online wealth managers, Questwealth, offers our readers a bonus when they open an account.

 What is an ETF and Why Should You Use Them?